Jurassic World: Plot

-Brothers Zach and Gray Mitchell visit Jurassic World, a dinosaur theme park on Isla Nublar, of which their aunt Claire Dearing is the operations manager.
-Claire assigns her assistant Zara as the boys' guide, but they evade her and explore on their own.
-Elsewhere on the island, Navy veteran and ethologist Owen Grady has been training a Velociraptor squad composed of Blue, Charlie, Delta, and Echo, and researching their intelligence.
+Twenty-two years after the Jurassic Park disaster on Isla Nublar in 1993, a new dinosaur theme park called Jurassic World has been built on the island, owned by Masrani Global Corporation in affiliation with InGen, which created the dinosaurs.
+Brothers Zach and Gray Mitchell visit the park, where their aunt Claire Dearing works as the operations manager.
+She assigns her assistant Zara to guide them, but they evade her and explore on their own.

+Navy veteran and ethologist Owen Grady has been training a Velociraptor squad composed of Blue, Charlie, Delta, and Echo, and researching their intelligence.
 Based on the raptors' ability to follow commands, the head of InGen security Vic Hoskins believes that the animals can be weaponized, an idea Owen and his assistant Barry vehemently oppose.

-Before its opening, Claire and park owner Simon Masrani inspect the park's newest attraction, the Indominus rex, a transgenic dinosaur created by geneticist Dr. Henry Wu.
+Claire and Jurassic World owner Simon Masrani inspect the park's newest upcoming attraction, the Indominus rex, a transgenic dinosaur created by geneticist Dr. Henry Wu.
 Masrani tasks Owen with evaluating the enclosure's security.
 Owen warns Claire that the Indominus lacks social skills, making it dangerous and unpredictable.
-When the Indominus seemingly escapes her compound, Owen and two park workers enter the enclosure.
-The Indominus, which can camouflage itself and mask its heat signature, suddenly appears.
-Owen survives, but she devours the other two men before escaping into the island's interior.
-Realizing that it is highly vicious and intelligent, Owen advises Masrani to have the specimen destroyed, but to protect his company's investment, Masrani dispatches a specialized unit to subdue it with non-lethal weaponry so that it can safely be returned to its paddock.
-After most of the unit is slaughtered, Claire orders the evacuation of the island's northern sector, while Masrani ponders Owen's warning and accosts Wu.
+When the Indominus seemingly escapes, Owen and two other workers investigate.
+The dinosaur, capable of camouflaging itself and masking its heat signature, suddenly appears and devours the other two men, but Owen manages to survive.
+The Indominus escapes its paddock and into the island's interior.
+Owen urges Masrani to destroy it, but Masrani, trying to protect his company's investment, sends a unit to subdue it using non-lethal weaponry.
+After most of the unit is killed, Claire orders the evacuation of the northern sector, while Masrani confronts Wu about the Indominus design.